Last modified: Dec. 14, 2024, 4:35 p.m.

 A tough light brown cocoon in which no frass is present.

 The species hibernates in the pupal stage.
-After emergence of the adult, the pupal skin protrudes from the mine.
+After the emergence of the adult, the pupal skin protrudes from the mine.

-Two generations a year: from the end of April till the beginning of June and in August.
+Two generations a year from the end of April till the beginning of June and in August.

-The species lives on various, long-leaved species of Salix, with a preference for Salix alba, but it has also been recorded on other species, like: S. daphnoides, S. fragilis, S. incana, S. purpuralis and S. viminalis.
+The species lives on various, long-leaved species of Salix, with a preference for Salix alba, but it has also been recorded on other species, like S. daphnoides, S. fragilis, S. incana, S. purpuralis and S. viminalis.